ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * The CloudSystem provides Windows 10 for laptops which is hardened in accordance with ACSC guidance.
 The CloudSystem also provides MDM for iOS but does not fully implement ACSC's guidance for PROTECTED.
 * Microsoft BitLocker provides full disk encryption of CloudSystem mobile devices, implementing Advanced Encryption Standard (AES)-256.
 Additionally, iOS devices implement AES-256 encryption by default.
 * All information transmitted to and from mobile devices and Office 365 is encrypted.
-* Bluetooth device type whitelisting is configured on Windows 10 devices.
+* Bluetooth device type allow lists are configured on Windows 10 devices.
 Bluetooth is not managed for iOS devices.
 * CloudSystem standard users do not have sufficient permissions to install or uninstall applications on Windows 10 devices.
 Standard users can install and uninstall applications on iOS devices via the App Store.
 * Intune will monitor and report installed iOS applications on any company-owned device.
 * CloudSystem standard users do not have sufficient permissions to modify security functions on Windows 10 devices.
 Standard users can modify security functions on iOS devices.